Complete success for the 4-day week in South Africa: 90% of companies want to keep it

 In contrast to South Africa, a 4-day week test has yet to be carried out in Austria.
 Nevertheless, there are already some companies that have switched to the 4-day week on their own.
 For example, the Upper Austrian IT company Tractive.
 A detailed list of companies that have already opted for shorter working hours in Austria can be found here:

 This work is licensed under the Creative Common License.
 It can be republished for free, either translated or in the original language.
-In both cases, please cite Kontrast.at / Ingo Geiger as the original source/author and set a link to this article on TheBetter.news. https://thebetter.news/4-day-week-south-africa/ The rights to the content remain with the original publisher.
+In both cases, thank you for crediting the original author/source Kontrast.at / Ingo Geiger and adding a link to the English article on TheBetter.news. https://thebetter.news/4-day-week-south-africa/ The rights to the content remain with the original publisher.

 Popular